-2. Submission of Claims for Payment to TPA
+Submission of Claims for Payment to TPA

 Provider agrees to submit claims for payment to the TPA no later than ninety (90) calendar days from the date the service was provided if the Purchaser is the primary payor on the claim.
 For claims involving multiple dates of service, services provided greater than 90 days prior are not considered timely, clean claims.
 Purchaser may partially reimburse provider for timely portion of the claim in this situation.
-If the claim is submitted to a third party as the primary payor, the Provider agrees to submit claims for payment to the TPA no later than ninety (90) calendar days from the date of the insurance Explanation of Benefits a.
+If the claim is submitted to a third party as the primary payor, the Provider agrees to submit claims for payment to the TPA no later than ninety (90) calendar days from the date of the insurance Explanation of Benefits (EOB), and no later than 365 days after the date of service.
+Claims that are not submitted timely will be denied by the TPA.

+a.
 In the event of a federal or state declared emergency or disaster, Purchase has the ability to relax timely filing requirements for provider service claims for claims payments submitted in good faith but are delayed.